 “Winter” aside, temperatures don’t get cold, only cooler.
 The thermometer hits an absolute low of about 80 degrees F (27 degrees C) between November and December—not freezing by any means.

-February brings an appealing collection of lows and highs: the most sunlight (10 hours a day), lowest relative humidity (69 percent), and lowest rainfall (0.94 inches).
+February brings an appealing collection of lows and highs: the most sunlight (10 hours a day), lowest relative humidity (69 percent), and lowest rainfall (under one inch).
 It’s the perfect time for swimming in Phuket’s beaches, and for festivals like the Bay Regatta race and Chinese New Year.

 What to pack: January, February, and March are very sunny months in Phuket, thus high SPF sunscreen should be a high priority.
 Hats and sunglasses will come in handy when you’re on the beach,or hopping on a boat.